Fake toughness is easy to spot.

 It’s good to know what toughness is not.
 But it’s even better to know what it is.

 Understanding true toughness isn’t just an intellectual exercise.
 It’s the first step to practicing and teaching it.
 This is both timely and imperative.
 It’s obvious that society is filled with so much fake toughness—the outcomes of which are often disastrous.
 We could use a good dose of the real thing.
 I’d say we’re desperate for it.

-In spending the last five years wrestling with and trying to define what real toughness is for my book, Do Hard Things, here’s what I came up with:
+In spending the last five years wrestling with and trying to define what real toughness is for our latest book, Do Hard Things, here’s what we came up with:

 Toughness is experiencing something that is subjectively distressing, leaning in, paying attention, and creating space to take a thoughtful action that aligns with your core values.

 This means that the practice of toughness requires a few things, all of which are interrelated: